 Halloween Candy Cookies

 Got candy?
-These scrumptious Halloween Candy Cookies are a delightful way to use up those leftover Halloween candies.
+These scrumptious Halloween Candy Cookies (aka leftover halloween candy cookies) are a delightful way to use up those leftover Halloween candies.
 Whether you have too much left after the trick or treaters or you need to raid your kiddos bags, these cookies are a fantastic way to utilize those post-trick-or-treat candies.

 On the other hand, you can skip this step if you would rather freeze the scoops of cookie dough to bake as you want them.
 Place the cookie dough balls on a baking sheet and flash freeze for 30 minutes or until hardened.
-Then ransfer them to a large ziplock freezer bag or airtight container.
+Then transfer them to a large zip lock freezer bag or airtight container.
 You can store it in the freezer for up to 6 months.

 You also will want to set aside about 1/2 cup of the candy to place on top of the cookie dough balls before you bake them.
 It helps make them look pretty and show off some of the candy.
 You can always skip this step if you aren’t too worried about the look of the cookies.